 Inequality is considered a problem because of normative opinions such as – it is an unfair distribution of resources.
 Also, you could argue there is a diminishing marginal utility of wealth.
 If all wealth is owned by a small percentage of the population, this reduces net welfare.
-Redistributing the money to the very poor, would enable greater net utility to society.
+Redistributing the money to the very poor would enable a greater net utility to society.

 Inequality is a problem.
 However, it is also a problem to know how much we should seek to reduce poverty.
-Many will agree of the necessity of reducing absolute poverty – but how far should we take it?
+Many will agree on the necessity of reducing absolute poverty – but how far should we take it?
 Should we aim for perfect equality (Communism) or should we aim for equality of opportunity?

-Another issue with reducing poverty is that measures to reduce poverty may cause unintended consequences – e.g. higher income tax on high earners, may create disincentives to work.
+Another issue with reducing poverty is that measures to reduce poverty may cause unintended consequences – e.g. higher income tax on high earners may create disincentives to work.
 Giving benefits to the low paid may reduce incentives to work.

 Some agricultural markets can have volatile prices.
 A glut in supply can be bad news because the fall in price can lead to lower revenue for farmers.
 It could even cause some to go out of business because of a bad year.
 These volatile markets can cause swings in economic fortunes.

-In some asset markets we have seen volatile prices exacerbated by irrational exuberance.
+In some asset markets, we have seen volatile prices exacerbated by irrational exuberance.
 Consumers have been caught up in a market frenzy.
 Hoping that rising prices will make them richer – and expecting prices to keep rising.
 We can see this in issues such as tulip mania, the South Sea Bubble, railway mania, and the recent property bubbles.

 Macro economic problems

 Unemployment has been a major economic problem in advanced economies.
-One of the principle causes of unemployment is swings in the business cycle.
+One of the principal causes of unemployment is swings in the business cycle.
 A fall in demand for goods during a recession, causes people to be laid off.
 Because of the depressed state of the economy, there is an imbalance between demand and supply of workers.

-Recession is a period of negative economic growth – a decline in the size of the economy.
+A Recession is a period of negative economic growth – a decline in the size of the economy.
 It exacerbates problems of inequality and unemployment.

-High inflation can be a serious problem, if prices rise faster than wages and nominal interest rates.
+High inflation can be a serious problem if prices rise faster than wages and nominal interest rates.
 In periods of rapidly rising prices, people with savings will see a decline in their real wealth.
 If prices rise faster than wages, then people’s spending power will decline.
 Also, rapidly rising prices creates confusion and uncertainty and can cause firms to cut back on investment and spending.
 Countries which have experienced hyperinflation, have seen it as a very traumatic period because all the economic certainty is washed away, leaving people without any certainty.

-Balance of payments / current account deficit
+Balance of payments/current account deficit

 Exchange rate volatility